postpdm/awesome-jupyter/README.md

 # IPython

-[IPython](http://ipython.org/) is a root of Jupyter project, and now it's a Python kernel for Jupyter.
+[IPython](http://ipython.org/) is an ancestor of Jupyter project, and now it's a Python kernel for Jupyter.

 # Sites